 \subsection{Experimental Results}

-The average regrets (and their standard errors) for each TVBO algorithm on each benchmark are listed in Table~\ref{tab:eval}.
-In general, \AlgoName\ achieves excellent results: it is either the best or second-best performing TVBO algorithm for each benchmark.
-This consistency is highlighted by averaging performance across all benchmarks.
-This aggregation is reported in the last row of Table~\ref{tab:eval}.
-Figure~\ref{fig:agg_perf} graphically illustrates the average performance of each TVBO algorithm and confirms the excellent performance of \AlgoName, which can be largely explained by the adaptivity of the observation removal policy of \AlgoName\ to the landscape of the objective function.
+The average regrets (and their standard errors) for each TVBO algorithm on each benchmark are listed in Table~\ref{tab:eval}. \AlgoName\ performs consistently well: it is either the best or second-best performing TVBO algorithm on each benchmark, leading to a high average performance across all benchmarks, as reported in the last row of Table~\ref{tab:eval} and visualized in Figure~\ref{fig:agg_perf}.

-As an example, Figure~\ref{fig:ex_dataset_evolution} shows the evolution of the dataset size of each TVBO algorithm for the Eggholder and Powell synthetic functions (please refer to Appendix~\ref{app:benchmarks} for a detailed description of these benchmarks).
+This is largely explained by the fact that \AlgoName\ is able to adapt to the landscape of the objective function.
+As an example, Figure~\ref{fig:ex_dataset_evolution} shows the evolution of the dataset size of each TVBO algorithm for the Eggholder and Powell synthetic functions.

 When optimizing Eggholder (left plot of Figure~\ref{fig:ex_dataset_evolution}), \AlgoName\ removes a significant number of observations.
-This is expected since Eggholder is an erratic function with multiple local optima, so that an observation becomes irrelevant to predict the future behavior of the objective function after a short time.
-This gives a significant advantage to TVBO algorithms that are able to remove observations on the fly (R-GP-UCB, W-DBO, \AlgoName), as illustrated by the corresponding results in Table~\ref{tab:eval}.
+This is expected because Eggholder is an erratic function with multiple local optima, thus an observation rapidly becomes irrelevant to predict the future behavior of the objective function.
+This gives a significant advantage to TVBO algorithms that are able to remove observations on the fly (R-GPUCB, W-DBO, \AlgoName), as illustrated by the corresponding results in Table~\ref{tab:eval}.